msalama-ihorizons/nodes-movies/README.md

 # Prototype Packages

-•	api: it contains movies DB apis and its responses models
+•	network: it contains movies DB apis and its responses models

 •	model: contains all model classes.